Siege of Orléans (1563)

-The siege of Orléans was the final key military engagement of the first French Wars of Religion.
+The siege of Orléans was the final key military engagement of the first French War of Religion.
 Having lost the Battle of Dreux the rebel Huguenots fell back with their remaining forces to the city.
-Francis, Duke of Guise, the only non captive royal commander, moved to lay siege to the town, hoping its capitulation would bring about a total victory for the crowns forces.
+François, Duke of Guise, the only non captive royal commander, moved to lay siege to the town, hoping its capitulation would bring about a total victory for the crowns forces.
 However, despite reducing the suburbs, he would be assassinated at the siege before he could bring it to a conclusion.
 As a result the captive Louis, Prince of Condé and Anne de Montmorency at Catherine de' Medici's direction were able to negotiate a compromise end to the first war in the Edict of Amboise.

 Background

 War declared

-After Francis, Duke of Guise perpetrated the massacre of Vassy, Louis, Prince of Condé vacated Paris, where he and his followers had been based, intent on rebellion.
+After François, Duke of Guise perpetrated the massacre of Vassy, Louis, Prince of Condé vacated Paris, where he and his followers had been based, intent on rebellion.
 He chose the city of Orléans to declare the start of this rebellion against the crown, seizing it on 2 April and issuing the manifesto of his revolt from the city on 8 April.
 Thus followed a wave of town seizures by Huguenots across France, seizing Tours, Le Havre, Rouen and Lyon among others.
 The city of Orléans became Protestant; only reformed worship was tolerated; its institutions (the governor, the city aldermen, etc.) were taken over and the bishop was removed in April 1562.
 Churches were desecrated and relics destroyed.

 In May Catherine dispatched Villars and Vielleville to Orléans to offer terms to Condé.
 She proposed the Triumvirate would be deprived of office, without need for the Huguenots to disarm, and that the crowns forces would remain under the exclusive control of Condé's brother, Antoine of Navarre.
 Condé was not however satisfied with these terms, and counter proposed the idea of complete religious freedom being adopted, before he would disarm.
 Unable or unwilling to agree to this Catherine recalled the two Marshals from the city.